KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

 .. _true anomaly: http://en.wikipedia.org/wiki/True_anomaly
 .. _mean anomaly: http://en.wikipedia.org/wiki/Mean_anomaly

 Both :attr:`NEXTPATCH <Orbit:NEXTPATCH>` and :attr:`HASNEXTPATCH <Orbit:HASNEXTPATCH>` both only operate on the **current** momentum of the object, and do **not** take into account any potential changes planned with maneuver nodes.
-To see the possible new path you would have if a maneuver node gets executed exactly as planned, you need to first get the orbit that follows the manuever node, by looking at the maneuver node's :attr:`:ORBIT <ManeuverNode:ORBIT>` suffix, and then look at **its** :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` and :attr:`:HASNEXTPATCH <Orbit:HASNEXTPATCH>`.
+To see the possible new path you would have if a maneuver node gets executed exactly as planned, you need to first get the orbit that follows the maneuver node, by looking at the maneuver node's :attr:`:ORBIT <ManeuverNode:ORBIT>` suffix, and then look at **its** :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` and :attr:`:HASNEXTPATCH <Orbit:HASNEXTPATCH>`.

 Deprecated Suffix
 -----------------